-There are 5 ways to extend Fora with various sources ("dictionaries"):
+There are five ways to extend the app with various sources/dictionaries:

-- Packages (5 items): Ready-to-use offline dictionary installers tailored for using in Fora.
+- Packages (5 items): Ready-to-use offline dictionary installers tailored for using in the app.
 The English Dictionary Package is based on WordNet-3.0 and is comprehensive.

 - Downloads (7 items): Several bilingual offline dictionaries to choose from.

-- Offline dictionaries: Any dictionary of supported formats can be used in Fora.
+- Offline dictionaries: Any dictionary of supported formats can be used in the app.
 All dictionary data is stored portably in the SD-card.
 You can even create your own dictionary/glossary as TSV/Plain dictionary using a text editor.

 - Wikipedia(s): Integrated Wikipedia article fetchers displaying concise Wikipedia definitions.